 2nd class seats are almost all open-plan like this.
 There are a handful of 6-seat 2nd class compartments in one of the coaches, but only a few.

 The 1st class car has 6-seater compartments like this.
-Larger photo.
-Larger photo.
+Click the images for larger photos.

 The trains no longer go on a ferry